Watch NYC Health Commissioner Dr. Mary Bassett discuss the city's response to the latest Ebola threat in the U.S (NY1)

 How is Ebola treated?

 There is no known effective medication for Ebola infection.
 Treatment focuses on supportive care and may require intensive care unit support.
+There is no vaccine for Ebola.

 Can Ebola infection be prevented?